What is Cyber Insurance?

 Use our independent comparisonto obtain suitable offers for your company.

-Cyber insurance protects SMEs, freelancers and self-employed from the financial consequences of hacker attacks, data breaches and IT failures.
-Costs start at around 200 EUR per year and depend on industry, revenue and desired coverage limit.
+Cyber insurance protects businesses, freelancers and the self-employed against the financial fallout of hacker attacks, data breaches and IT failures.
+Premiums start at roughly 230 euros per year and rise with your revenue, headcount and the coverage limit you choose.

-Key is that the policy covers both own and third-party damages and offers a 24/7 emergency hotline.
-Use our independent comparison to compare tariffs and coverage from different providers.
+The most important criterion is that the policy covers both your own and third-party damages and provides a 24/7 emergency hotline.
+Beyond that, the right choice depends on your business type.
+A freelancer needs a different setup than a 50-person company.
+Start with the SME guide or the segment links above, then use our independent comparison to weigh tariffs and coverage from different providers.